-The posterior pituitary doesn't actually make any hormones; however, it stores and releases two neurohormones that are synthesized in the hypothalamus.
-Certain neuron cell bodies located in the hypothalamus produce the hormones which are then transported down the neuron to the axon terminal located in the posterior pituitary (hypothalamo hypophyseal tract).
+The posterior pituitary doesn't actually make any hormones (note: every standardized test will have something like this: true or false, vasopressin is made by the posterior pituitary gland.
+Don't choose true!); however, it stores and releases two neurohormones that are synthesized in the hypothalamus.
+Certain neuron cell bodies located in the hypothalamus produce the hormones which are then transported down the neuron axon the axon terminal located in the posterior pituitary (hypothalamo hypophyseal tract).
 These neurohormones are then released into the blood in response to the proper stimulus.
 The two hormones released from the posterior pituitary are antidiuretic hormone (ADH) and oxytocin.
 Both are small peptides composed of only nine amino acids.